 Strategy

-The goal of this deck is to power up your own cards through destruction while also destroying your opponent’s cards, before locking down a location with Professor X. Nova is an all-around great card for this deck since it’s a 1-Cost card with the ability to grant your other cards +1 Power when destroyed.
+The goal of this deck is to power up your own cards through destruction while also destroying your opponent’s cards, before locking down a location with Professor X. Nova is my go-to card for Pool 2 destroy decks since it’s a 1-Cost card with the ability to grant your other cards +1 Power when destroyed.

-Angel doesn’t need to be in your hand to be beneficial, as it will automatically come to the field when one of your cards is destroyed.
-Bucky Barnes seems like a weak card at first, but benefits from being destroyed as he becomes the Winter Soldier with a Power level of 6 when destroyed.
-Wolverine again makes an appearance in this deck since his ability activates whenever he’s discarded or destroyed.
+Angel may seem like a weak card, but I find his ability useful for giving more fodder to Carnage since he will automatically come to the field when one of your cards is destroyed.
+Bucky Barnes also seems like a weak card at first, but benefits from being destroyed as he becomes the Winter Soldier with a Power level of 6 when destroyed.
+Wolverine again makes an appearance in this deck since his ability is one that I find to be quite versatile given that it activates whenever he’s discarded or destroyed.

 Destroy Cards to Power Them Up

 Carnage is a key card for this deck as he can destroy all friendly cards at a location with his On Reveal ability.
-This is a great way to trigger destruction abilities.
-Bishop gains +1 Power whenever you play a card, making it great for a deck that utilizes cards that can be destroyed and replayed.
+I’ve found this to be a great way to trigger destruction abilities.
+Bishop gains +1 Power whenever you play a card, which I think makes it great for a deck that utilizes cards that can be destroyed and replayed.

 Killmonger is not only great for taking out opposing 1-Cost cards, but can be an easy way to destroy Nova and activate his ability.
-Sabretooth returns to your hand with a Cost of 0 when destroyed, making it easily replayed.
-Deathlok has a high Power and destroys all other friendly cards at the location he’s played.
+Sabretooth returns to your hand with a Cost of 0 when destroyed, and I like to use it with Bishop on the field to give Bishop additional Power.
+Deathlok has a high Power and destroys all other friendly cards at the location he’s played, which I tend to use in place of Carnage when necessary.

 Lock Down Locations in the Final Turns

 The final cards in the deck help to lock down locations once your cards have been powered up.
-Shang-Chi can catch opponents off guard and destroy their most powerful cards.
+I like to use Shang-Chi on the final turns to catch opponents off guard and destroy their most powerful cards.
 Professor X’s ability prevents any cards from being played, moved, or destroyed at a location, effectively locking it down for the match.
-America Chavez is always a solid ace in the hole, being a guaranteed draw on turn six.
+I recommend playing him at one location before your opponent players their most powerful cards, then use Shang-Chi on the final turn to remove your opponent’s 10+ Power cards from the equation.

 You must sign in to comment.